 - Sustainable Public Management

-It is possible to attend one out five modules.
+It is possible to attend one out of three modules.
 Read more about the thematic modules and the organisers under ‘How to apply’.

 SAYP is also conducted in the Baltic Sea Region and EU’s Eastern partnership countries.
 You may read more about the programme here.